d2foundry/oracle_engine/README.md

 This is also where we plan on having our project board for keeping track of our tasks on a lower level.
 We hope that this will give insight on what we are spending our time on and what is in the near future.

+If you wish to interact with us on a closer basis, our [Discord Server](https://discord.gg/dzW2DZBBQH) is where you find us and have discussions with like minded guardians.
+We look forward to seeing you there!

 ## Building Oracle Engine for Foundry

 Run `cargo build` to install the dependencies required by Oracle Engine.